edangx100/MLPipeline_FastAPI/model_card.md

 ## Intended Use

-This model performs the task of predicting the salary of a person using features of the persons.
+This model performs the task of predicting the salary of a person using features of each person.

 ## Training Data